JigneshSatam/NLP/index.md

 <div class="row g-2">
   <h2>About Me</h2>
   <p>I am passionate about NLP and constantly seek to learn more about this rapidly changing field.
-I have plans to work on personal projects that involve creating a chatbot using deep learning and building a recommendation system for online news articles.
+I have plans to work on personal projects that involve updating the chatbot and building a recommendation system for online news articles.
 To keep up with the latest developments, I read research papers, participate in online communities, and attend conferences and workshops.</p>
   <p>I am also interested in possible employment opportunities that allow me to apply my skills and contribute to the NLP community.</p>
 </div>